 Remunerate vs. renumerate

-Remunerate means to pay a suitable equivalent in return for goods provided, services rendered, or losses incurred.
-Its root is related to money (hence the mune), not number.1 Renumerate is a common misspelling.
-At least one dictionary lists the latter as a legitimate word meaning to recount, but as far as we’ve seen, renumerate only appears as a misspelling of remunerate.2
+To remunerate is to pay for goods, services, or losses.
+The word’s root is related to money (hence mune), not number.1 Renumerate is a common misspelling.
+At least one dictionary lists the latter as an actual word meaning to recount, but in every instance that we can find, renumerate is just a misspelling of remunerate.2

 Examples